 Hydraulic Welding Fixtures

 Hydraulic welding fixtures use hydraulic fluid to power clamps or gripper to reliably hold machine parts and other metals that will be welded together.
 Using hydraulics with welding fixtures permits a level of robotic precision and highly-repeatable part positioning that just isn’t possible with manual welding fixtures.
-Automated hydraulic welding fixtures run stably, are capable of welding without causing metal distortions and allow repeatability to meet customer quality expectations.
+Automated hydraulic welding fixtures run dependably and are capable of holding parts without causing metal distortions while offering trustworthy repeatability.

 Pneumatic Welding Fixtures

 Pneumatic welding fixtures work through air-actuated cylinders that provide the holding pressure a fixture uses to clamp the components to be welded down.
-These types of clamps are well-suited for repetitive, high-production operations.
+These types of clamps are well-suited for repetitive, high-speed operations.
 Sealed clamps are the pneumatic welding fixtures of choice for heavy welding jobs that require a high-degree of clamping capability.
-Pneumatic welding fixtures are used to weld parts in the Food and Packaging, Aerospace and Automotive industries.
-It also has applications in CNC Machining, Fixturing, Testing and in Welding.
+Pneumatic welding fixtures are used to weld parts in the food, aerospace and automotive industries.
+It also has applications in CNC machining, fixturing, testing and in welding.